tcr/hoodlum/README.md

 # hoodlum

-A nice-looking hardware description language with FSM generation, simple reset generation, and more.
-Hackable so you can add your own constructs.
+**Hoodlum** is a nice-looking hardware description language that compiles to Verilog.
+It wants to add stronger type guarantees and high-level concepts like enums (and structs/typedefs), but also make FPGA design easier and more fun to get involved with.
+To get started:

 ```
 cargo install hoodlum
 ```

-Add this to `test.hdl`:
+Add this to a file called `blink.hdl`:

 ```rust
 entity Main {